User-Centered Design

 • Gathering existing audience and benchmark data relevant to your project

-• Analyzing and testing competitors sites
+• Analyzing and testing competitors' sites

 • Conducting a content inventory